-Even if you’re not much of a beach person, a walk through Venice Beach is worth your time for all the performers and artists selling their wares.
+Even if you’re not much of a beach person, a walk down Venice Beach is worth your time, especially if you’re in the mood to watch an eclectic lineup of performers or peruse local art wares.
 Plus, the food is downright amazing, with all the variety and creativity you’d expect from a bohemian town.

 4. Malibu Lagoon State Beach

-A beautiful place where scenic saltwater marsh meets the shore, this beach offers a unique habit to over 200 species of coastal birds, making it especially popular for birdwatching.
-If birdwatching doesn’t do it for you, you can enjoy pro surfers in the summertime peak.
+A beautiful place where scenic saltwater marsh meets the shore, Malibu Lagoon State Beach offers a unique habitat to over 200 species of coastal birds, making it especially popular for birdwatching.
+If birdwatching doesn’t do it for you, you can enjoy watching pro surfers in the summertime peak.

 5. Marina Beach

-Also called Mother’s beach, If you want to swim without having to fight the tide, Marina Beach is perfect for you.
-Located in the Marina Del Rey Harbor.
+If you want to swim without having to fight the tide, Marina Beach is perfect for you.
+Also called Mother’s beach, Marina Beach is located in the Marina Del Rey Harbor.
 Just 6 miles from the airport, Marina Beach is also an excellent place to meet up with a friend who’s on a long layover in LA.

 6. Robert H Meyers State Beach

 Located 10 miles up the Pacific Coast Highway from Malibu, Robert H Meyers State Park gets bonus points for offering three separate beaches to explore—El Matador, El Pescador, and La Piedra.
 These “pocket beaches” are just off the bluffs from the coastal highway, and they can be easy to miss—so make sure you bring your map or GPS if you’re looking for these hidden treasures.